doriansmiley/lotusJS/README.md

     return 'SampleApp.ImageGalleryMediator';
 }
 ````
 Mediators should also implement the `init` method.
-The `init` method is called once the tag is proccessed by x-tag and the Lotus component map.
-This ensures your component instance is completly contructed and its `element` property defined before your mediator set up code is triggered.
+The `init` method is called once the tag is processed by x-tag and the Lotus component map.
+This ensures your component instance is completely constructed and its `element` property defined before your mediator set up code is triggered.
 Below is the init method from `SampleApp.ImageGalleryMediator`
 ````
 SampleApp.ImageGalleryMediator.prototype.init = function () {
     Lotus.AbstractMediator.prototype.init.call(this);
-    var recordSetLabel = this.componentInstance.element.getAttribute('source');//note the attribute recordset should be set on the element identitifed as your component root in your template file (templates/imageGallery.html) var model = this.context.injector.inject(SampleApp.MODEL_KEY);
+    var recordSetLabel = this.componentInstance.element.getAttribute('source');//note the attribute recordset should be set on the element identified as your component root in your template file (templates/imageGallery.html) var model = this.context.injector.inject(SampleApp.MODEL_KEY);
     if( model.recordsetModel.recordSets.recordSetsBySource[recordSetLabel] === null || model.recordsetModel.recordSets.recordSetsBySource[recordSetLabel] === undefined ){
         //create the record set for the source if it's not already defined